Frequently Asked Questions (FAQ)

 - Where can I learn more about the PGIP - MA/LLM Degree in Insolvency?

-PGIP - MA/LLM Degree in Insolvency is a unique program that is being offered by the National Law University Delhi (NLUD).
+PGIP - MA/LLM Degree in Insolvency is offered by the National Law University Delhi (NLUD).
 For more information, log on to the https://nationallawuniversitydelhi.in or email admission@nludelhi.ac.in.

-- Where will I get admission after clearing the AIET-2025?
+- Where will I get admission after clearing the AIET-2026?

 National Law University Delhi, Sector-14, Dwarka, New Delhi – 110078.

-- Do I need to have a legal background to appear in AIET-2025 to gain admission to the PGIP - MA/LLM Degree in Insolvency?
+- Do I need to have a legal background to appear in AIET-2026 to gain admission to the PGIP - MA/LLM Degree in Insolvency?

 - Am I eligible for the PGIP - MA/LLM Degree in Insolvency?

-*Disclaimer: The eligibility for the Master of Laws (LLM) degree is completion of their LLB; all other candidates will be eligible for the Master of Arts (MA) degree.
+Disclaimer: Eligibility for the Master of Laws (LL.M.) degree requires completion of an LL.B. degree.
+All other eligible candidates will be awarded the Master of Arts (MA) degree.

 - Can I still apply if I am awaiting the results of the qualifying examination?

-Yes, you can still appear for the entrance test.
-However, the eligibility of such candidates shall have to be obtained by the cut-off date, which will be notified along with the Notification of Entrance Test result, and in case such a candidate is placed in a compartment in the year of the admission, they would be treated as ineligible.
+Yes.
+Candidates awaiting results may appear for the entrance test.
+However, proof of eligibility must be produced by the cut-off date notified along with the AIET result.
+Candidates placed in a compartment in the year of admission will be treated as ineligible.

 - When will the application window open?